bigaidream-experiments/qan-exp/README.md

 # Experients for [QAN](https://github.com/bigaidream-projects/qan)

-We are expericing how to make experiments more formal and tractable.
+We are learning/experimenting how to make experiments more formal and tractable.